slotopol/server/README.md

 # How to build from sources

+*Note: you can download the compiled binaries for Windows at [release](https://github.com/slotopol/server/releases/latest) section, or build docker image by [dockerfile](https://github.com/slotopol/server/blob/main/Dockerfile).*

 1. Install [Golang](https://go.dev/dl/) of last version.
 2. Clone project and download dependencies.
 3. Build project with script at `task` directory.